funilrys/PyFunceble/docs/usage/from-a-terminal.rst

         -db, --database       Switch the value of the usage of a database to store inactive domains of the currently tested list.
                                 Configured value: True
+        --database-type DATABASE_TYPE
+                                Tell us the type of database to use.
+You can choose between the following: `json|sqlite`
+                                Configured value: 'json'
         -dbr DAYS_BETWEEN_DB_RETEST, --days-between-db-retest DAYS_BETWEEN_DB_RETEST
                                 Set the numbers of days between each retest of domains present into inactive-db.json.
 Configured